Events & Observers

 Dispatching Events

-Section titled “Dispatching Events”Events are plain PHP classes.
+Section titled “Dispatching Events”Events are PHP classes that extend the Event base class.
 Dispatch them through the EventDispatcherInterface:

 <?php